termux/termux-packages/README.md

 Initial setup
 =============
-Building packages are for now only tested to work on Ubuntu 15.10.
-Perform the following setup steps:
+Packages are normally built using Ubuntu 16.04.
+Most packages should build also under other Linux distributions (or even on OS X), but those environments will need manual setup adapted from the below setup for Ubuntu:

-* Run `ubuntu-setup.sh` to install required packages and setup the `/data/` folder (see below).
+* Run `scripts/ubuntu-setup.sh` to install required packages and setup the `/data/` folder (see below).

 * Install the Android SDK at `$HOME/lib/android-sdk`.
 Override this by setting the environment variable `$ANDROID_HOME` to point at another location.